EducationalWave

 Ethically, requiring nurses to work overtime can clash with principles of patient care and staff well-being.
 Nurses have a duty to provide safe and competent care to their patients, and fatigue resulting from excessive hours can jeopardize this responsibility.
 Additionally, mandatory overtime can impact the work-life balance of nurses, affecting their mental and physical health.

-Related Pros and Cons of Living in Plymouth Ma
+Related Pros and Cons of Occupational Therapy

 Balancing the legal obligation to guarantee adequate staffing levels with the ethical duty to prioritize patient safety and staff well-being is a challenge that healthcare institutions must navigate carefully when considering the implementation of mandatory overtime policies for nurses.